STL2600/jailbreaking-llm-talk/talk.md

 First group

-This is where we bury the jailbreak in multiple levels of hypotheticals.
+This is where we bury the jailbreaking prompt in multiple levels of hypotheticals.

+You'll see these concepts repeated througout the other examples as well.

 Most of prompt injection is all about how you frame the question or layer the instruction under multiple levels of context